-The Operator Interface Display System firmware enables the operator to monitor the UPS system status, to control the power flow through the UPS, to monitor all of the meter readings, to execute the start-up, shutdown, and the load transfer procedures, to access the event history files and to make adjustments to the programmable parameters.
+The Operator Interface Display System software enables the operator to monitor the UPS system status, to control the power flow through the UPS, to monitor all of the meter readings, to execute the start-up, shutdown, and the load transfer procedures, to access the event history files, and to make adjustments to the programmable parameters.
 The following is a list of the firmware features:

-- 1. The menu-driven firmware prompts the operator for input. - 2.
+- 1. The menu-driven software prompts the operator for input. - 2.
 Step-by-step instructions assist the operator during the start-up, shutdown, and the load transfer procedures.
 This helps to eliminate operator errors. - 3.
-Diagrams illustrate circuit breaker status and the power flow through the UPS system. - 4.
+Graphics-based mimic diagrams illustrate circuit breaker status and the power flow through the UPS system. - 4.
 The Present Status screen reports information about the system's present status.
 The History Status screen chronicles the events leading up to and immediately after a fault.
-The Event History screen lists all of the alarm messages that have been logged over a period of time.
+The Event History screen lists all of the alarm messages that have been logged over a period of time. - 5.
+The Battery Cycle Monitor records information on up to 132 battery discharge events.
+Information includes date, time, length of discharge, highest current demand, lowest battery voltage, and cumulative battery amp hours discharged.